eic/epic-prod/docs/RECO/25.01.1/index.md

                 130to177deg , Sub-directory or File Count:16
                 3to50deg , Sub-directory or File Count:16
                 45to135deg , Sub-directory or File Count:21
-            10GeV , Sub-directory or File Count:3
+            10GeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:250
                 3to50deg , Sub-directory or File Count:300
                 45to135deg , Sub-directory or File Count:284
+                etaScan , Sub-directory or File Count:1269
-            1GeV , Sub-directory or File Count:3
+            1GeV , Sub-directory or File Count:4
                 130to177deg , Sub-directory or File Count:127
                 3to50deg , Sub-directory or File Count:69
                 45to135deg , Sub-directory or File Count:76
+                etaScan , Sub-directory or File Count:231
             200MeV , Sub-directory or File Count:3
                 130to177deg , Sub-directory or File Count:8
                 3to50deg , Sub-directory or File Count:21